Braces Treatment in Issaquah WA

 Egger Orthodontics offers many options to help you or your child attain a healthy smile with straight teeth!
-We are here to help you assess the options and find the best type of braces for you in Issaquah.
+We are here to help you assess the options and find the best type of Issaquah braces for you.
 Read the descriptions below for braces and clear aligner options.

 Issaquah Metal braces are the most common type of braces and are more comfortable and efficient today than ever before.
 Made of high-grade stainless steel, metal braces straighten your teeth using metal brackets and archwires.
 With metal braces, you have the option of adding fun colors for a more unique and colorful smile!

 Ceramic braces are made of clear materials and are therefore less visible on your teeth than metal braces in Issaquah, WA.
 For this reason, ceramic braces are used mainly on older teenagers and adult patients who have cosmetic concerns.
 While they are visually less prominent, they do require more attention to oral hygiene as ceramic braces are larger and are more brittle than their metal counterparts.

 Getting Braces Issaquah